 Our full plans building regulations applications are accompanied by the following key documents and information:

-- Structural element details (e.g. identifying the location and specifications of beams, floors, stairs and openings); and
+- Structural element details (e.g. identifying the location and specifications of beams, floors, stairs and openings)

 - Essential calculations (e.g. regarding fire resistance and thermal values).

-Our management of the application will include liaison with building control to discuss and agree any alterations to the design specification.
-This is to establish compliance with building regulations.
-We will always discuss suggested alterations with you first, obtaining your agreement before any changes are made to your plans.
+Our management of the application will include working with building control to discuss and agree any changes to the design spec that are required to achieve compliance with building regulations.
+We will always discuss suggested alterations with you first and obtain your agreement before any changes are made to your plans.

-Get in touch here or on 01473 407911 if you want to discuss your Building Regulation Drawing requirements.
+Get in touch using the button below or call us on 01473 407911 if you need assistance with your building regulations applications.

-As far as building regulations are concerned, new building work includes all of the following:
+For the purposes of building regulations, new building work includes all of the following:

-- Extension or alteration of an existing building; and
+- Extension or alteration of an existing building

 - New services and fittings such as hot water cylinders, cavity insulation, drainage goods, windows and fuel burning appliances.